 The substate 5GMM-REGISTERED.LIMITED-SERVICE is chosen in the UE, if the cell the UE selected is known not to be able to provide normal service.

+This substate is not applicable to non-3GPP access.

 8.1.4.2.2.4.6 5GMM-REGISTERED.PLMN-SEARCH

 The substate 5GMM-REGISTERED.PLMN-SEARCH is chosen in the UE, while the UE is searching for PLMNs.

+This substate is not applicable to non-3GPP access.